 Thank you for joining us!

-At Pendant and Ring we help you find your connection to the past.
+At Pendant and Ring, we help you find jewelry with history.
 Whether you are looking for a token of remembrance, celebration, or a promise of more joyful years ahead, we can help you mark the occasion.

-Our self-employed story starts seventeen years ago with our first child in tow.
-In 2001, the Internet was a new and wondrous place full of dot-com businesses, but we were not on that high road to fame, fortune and bubble popping.
-Instead we worked in real estate.
+Our self-employed story started nineteen years ago with our first child in tow.
+In 2001, the Internet was a new and wondrous place full of dot-com businesses, but we were not on that high road to fame, fortune, and bubble popping.
+Instead, we worked in what we thought was a safe industry; real estate.

 Our first eBay store grew alongside the children and before we knew it, we had teenagers.
 As the kids’ activities developed so did the activity fees.
-Later, we opened a second store later to help provide for the expenses of adolescence.
-Through our stores we have met people all over the US and all over the world.
+In 2014, we opened a second store to help provide for the expenses of adolescence.
+Through our stores, we have met people all over the US and all over the world.
 A number of those buyers and sellers have become our friends.
 We share ideas, vacation pictures, and console each other in times of hardship.
 We are happily a part of that global village.

-By opening this website we hope to deepen the connections we built with our friends, and earn the respect of new customers with their own history to share.
-Our daughter, the one who was bored after two weeks of pre-3, just started college.
-Our son just completed Drivers Ed.
-It’s time we move out from under eBay’s wing and fly on our own.
+By opening this website we hope to deepen the connections we built with our friends and earn the respect of new customers with their own history to share.
+Our daughter, the one who was bored after two weeks of pre-3, is now in college.
+Our son starts college this fall.
+As our family grows, so does Pendant and Ring, and hopefully, our relationship with you.